Howard Jarvis Taxpayers Association: History

-Joel Fox Presidency

-Joel Fox, who had been a senior aide to Howard Jarvis, was the first president of the association and served until the end of 1998.
-Joel Fox led the association into what observers have described as one of the most politically powerful organizations in California.

-Notable events

-Notable events during Joel Fox's presidency include:

 Nordlinger v.
 Hahn Legal Challenge to Proposition 13

 Fox guided the association against a successful legal challenge to Proposition 13 that landed before the United States Supreme Court.
 The case, known as Nordlinger v.
 Hahn, involved the issue of whether Proposition 13's reassessment scheme violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
 On June 18, 1992, the court held that Proposition 13's acquisition-value assessment scheme does not violate the federal Equal Protection Clause.

 When the court agreed to hear the Nordlinger case, Fox said the case was "life or death for Proposition 13."
 Fox also said:

 We will prove once and for all time that Proposition 13 is constitutional.
 We will show the court that Proposition 13 is sound policy benefiting all California property owners.
 By basing property taxes on the ability to pay at the time of voluntary purchase, and guaranteeing certainty as to what taxes will be in the future, Proposition 13 protects taxpayers from losing their homes to the tax collector.
 These benefits are available equally to all property owners.